 Consequences of Sex Offender Registration

-If you are convicted of a sex offense, you will face a number of penalties.
+If you are convicted of a sex offense, you will face a number of con.
 After your sentence has been served, your life may continue to be affected by the requirement to register as a sex offender.
 Such collateral consequences include:

 - Difficulty finding housing